Isle of Wight Guru

 20th Century Historic sites on the Isle of Wight

-23. St Agnes Church, Freshwater (free)
+24. St Agnes Church, Freshwater (free)

 The Isle of Wight’s only thatched church - St Agnes - is actually relatively modern, having been built in 1908 on land donated by Lord Tennyson’s son.
 I seem to remember its thatched roof gave it a very high score on the I-Spy Churches book that we had in the 1980s.
 There are more photos and opinions on Trip Advisor.

-24. Wartime Remains (free)
+25. Wartime Remains (free) and PLUTO

 There are various signs of the Isle of Wight's wartime role but one of the most accessible is the Culver Down Battery and Bembridge Fort.
 The Battery has the footings for two guns and was constructed in the early 20th century.
 It stayed in place until the mid 1950s.

-25. Rocket Testing Sites
+26. Rocket Testing Sites

-Curiously, the Isle of Wight was at the centre of Britain's short lived space programme in the 1950s and the 1960s with the Needles Old Battery (see above) being converted into a testing site for the Black Knight.
+Curiously, the Isle of Wight was at the centre of Britain's short lived space programme in the 1950s and the 1960s with the Needles Battery being converted into a testing site for the Black Knight.
 At one stage 240 people worked at the mostly underground site with 60 foot rockets being assembled in workshops.
 The actual launches took place in Australia.
 There's an exhibition about it at the Needles New Battery.

-26. Isle of Wight Festival Sites
+28. Isle of Wight Festival Sites

 Nowadays, the Isle of Wight Festival is held at Seaclose Park in Newport but the original festivals in 1968, 1969 and 1970 moved about a fair bit (see our guide to the history of the Isle of Wight Festival for lineups and details).